KoroNiko/datathlon-GPT/notes.md

 - Assign a date to each artwork (based on the artist birthdate + ~25 years)
 - Face detection (Artist portraits)
 - Edge detection
+- Combine some of the above with the timeline
+- Add some important events in the timeline

+Done
 - Place to each artwork
 - Movement to each artwork
-- Combine some of the above with the timeline
-- Add some important events in the timeline